-At Enamel Republic, we use our lunch hour to accommodate dental emergencies so that we can see our patients same-day.
+We are an Emergency Dentist in Downtown Kitchener!
+At Enamel Republic, we use our lunch hour to accommodate dental emergencies so that we can see our patients same-day, where possible.
 If you are new to our office, don’t worry, as we are accepting new patients!
 We also participate in a local on-call emergency service arranged by the Waterloo-Wellington Dental Society.
 This enables our patients to have access to after-hours emergency service with either Dr. Hornby or other local Dentists.
 To book an emergency appointment, please call our office at (519) 576-8160.

 Common Dental Emergencies and Related Information

 If you are experiencing spontaneous tooth sensitivity to pressure, hot, cold, sweet, and/or acidic stimuli (and it is unrelated to recent treatment) you should arrange for an assessment with our office.
 Following placement of fillings, crowns, or bridges it can often take 1-4 weeks for these symptoms to gradually diminish and this process is entirely normal.
 Sensitivity to hot, cold, sweet and or acidic stimuli can indicate the presence of a cavity or a leaking filling/restoration.
 If this is the case, treatment will be required to eliminate symptoms.
 In some situations, sensitivity is due to gum recession and an exposed root surface.
 In these instances, treatment might not be required and your symptoms may be resolved by the application of anti-sensitivity toothpastes.
 Pressure sensitivity or toothache can often be related to presence of a tooth- or gum-related infection/abscess.
 Occasionally, these symptoms are associated with bruxing or grinding of teeth during daytime or nighttime.
 Please contact our office to have your symptoms assessed so that we can help to make you comfortable again.